alexvillarroel/StochasticSlipGenerator/docs/index.rst

-..
-Stochpy Documentation documentation master file, created by sphinx-quickstart on Thu Dec 28 22:05:43 2023.
+.. geostochpy Documentation documentation master file, created by sphinx-quickstart on Thu Dec 28 22:05:43 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Stochpy Documentation's documentation!
+Welcome to geostochpy Documentation's documentation!
 =================================================
 .. toctree::
    :maxdepth: 4